Weetynn/nz-fertility-tsf/README.md

     The Mann-Kendall Trend test confirms the trend component, rejecting the null hypothesis with a p-value of 3.4338e-12, proving a significant trend at the 5% level.

-- Choose three forecasting methods and provide detailed descriptions with reasons for your selection.
+#### 🔶 Choose three forecasting methods and provide detailed descriptions with reasons for your selection.

+    The three forecasting methods chosen are Simple Exponential Smoothing (SES), Holt’s Linear Trend model, and the Cubic Trend model.

+    👉 SES smooths the data and is best for series without significant trends or seasonality.
+Although the data has a trend, SES was chosen for its simplicity as a baseline to compare against more complex models.

+    👉 Holt’s Linear Trend model builds on SES by incorporating both level and trend components, making it suitable for data with trends.
+Given the trend in the fertility data, Holt’s model was chosen to handle both level and trend adjustments in the forecast.

+    👉 A polynomial regression model, the Cubic Trend model captures non-linear trends using quadratic and cubic terms.
+Its ability to handle complex patterns makes it ideal for forecasting New Zealand’s fertility rates, which follow a cubic trajectory.